pbpuckett3/mci-pattern-wp/docs/MCI_Whitepaper_Puckett.md

 ### Component 3: Context Manager (Rust)

 The Context Manager maintains all state across the workflow.
-Sub-agents are stateless by design-they receive context, do work, return results.
+Sub-agents are stateless by design — they receive context, do work, return results.
 The Context Manager owns the memory.

 **Language choice:** Rust.
 Context is critical state.
 Corruption or race conditions in context management can cause cascading failures across the entire workflow.
 Rust's ownership model and compile-time guarantees provide correctness assurances that matter for this component.